-- Tamper alerts will be inactive for 30 minutes after being the Remote Reader is re-attached to its mounting plate for the first time.
+- Tamper alerts will be inactive for 30 minutes after the Remote Reader is re-attached to its mounting plate for the first time

-- Once woken up, RR4 Remote Readers will need to be configured using the Direct Connect tool in the NCCS App.
+- Once woken up, Remote Readers will need to be configured using the Direct Connect tool in the NCCS App

-Pulse Types: The RR4 Remote Reader can read the signals of both "passive" and "active" pulse-output meters.
+The Remote Reader can read the signals of both "passive" and "active" pulse-output meters.
 This includes meter models for gas, electric, run time, thermal usage, and water utilities.

 Some meters emit an "active pulse" which gives off a voltage when they pulse.
 These types of meters use voltage charge coils, solid-state relays, or digital I/O pin to give off the signal.
 In this case, one wire is connected to the - ground/common ("-") port of the meter, and the other is connected to the + positive.
 Because an actual voltage is being emitted in this case, it is important that the common port/wire is connected to the "-" terminal on the NextCentury Remote Reader and the positive wire is connected to the "+" terminal.
 Some examples of meters that emit this type of "active pulse" are the Hershey 430 water meters and Leviton electric meters.

-Encoded: The RR4 Remote Reader can interpret signals from most encoded meters.
+The Remote Reader can interpret signals from most encoded meters.
 Meters that use Neptune, Sensus, and Elster/AMCO protocols are supported.

-Battery Type: The RR4 Remote Reader comes with a field-replaceable CR18505 lithium-ion battery.
-Replacements can be purchased from your distributor.
+The Remote Reader comes with a field-replaceable CR18505 lithium-ion battery.
+Replacements can be purchased from your distributor

-Battery Replacement: The RR4 battery is replaceable.
+The Remote Reader battery is replaceable.
 To ensure the meter read & usage is recorded correctly, the Remote Reader should be reset after the installation of a new battery and a new IMR recorded.

-Battery Life: The RR4 Remote Reader has an estimated 10-year battery life, based on normal operating conditions between 70°-90°F. Temperature extremes reduce the battery's capacity and lifespan.
+The Remote Reader has an estimated 10-year battery life, based on normal operating conditions between 70°-90°F. Temperature extremes reduce the battery's capacity and lifespan.